olaeseane/httploadgen/README.md

 # HTTP Load Generator (httploadgen)

-Learning project: HTTP Load Generator is a versatile tool designed to simulate and measure the performance of HTTP requests.
+Learning project: HTTP Load Generator is a tool designed to simulate and measure the performance of HTTP requests.
 Whether you're testing the scalability of a web application, assessing the response time of an API, or benchmarking a server's capabilities, httploadgen provides a convenient way to generate controlled, customizable loads on your system.

 ## Features